Professor in the Engineering Technology department at Butler County Community College.

 Dr. Mark French

-Primarily instructs in the area of mechanics and design optimization.
-Runs the guitar making lab at Purdue.
+Mark teaches classes in the area of mechanics, math and design optimization.
+He runs a guitar making lab at Purdue and has worked on projects for several major manufacturers over the years.
 Has authored more than 100 technical publications including the books Engineering the Guitar and Technology of the Guitar.
+When not doing musical things, he works with companies to help them solve design and manufacturing problems.

 Doug Hunt teaches engineering and technology courses at Southern Wells Jr-Sr High School.
 He has been playing the guitar for 30 years, and building guitars for the past seven years.
 Besides teaching at summer institutes, his role in the grant has been R&D, prototyping new designs, and principle designer for a number of the instruments on the web site.
 His school produces electric bass kits and many of the fretboards used in the guitar kits.
 Doug has been recognized by the Engineering and Technology Educators of Indiana and International Technology and Engineering Education Association.